Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 Seagate Barracuda Pro Data RecoveryST8000DM0004 / ST10000DM0004 / ST12000DM0007

 The Barracuda Pro is Seagate's premium desktop HDD: 7200 RPM, CMR recording at all capacities, and a 5-year warranty.
 Models at 10TB and above use helium-sealed enclosures.
 When these drives fail, we recover them using PC-3000 F3 terminal access and donor head matching on our 0.02µm ULPA-filtered clean bench at our Austin, TX lab.
+Helium mechanical work, platter cleaning, and helium refill stay in-house.
 No data = no charge.

-The Seagate Barracuda Pro (model prefix ST*DM0004) is a desktop-class hard drive built for sustained workloads.
+The Seagate Barracuda Pro is a desktop-class hard drive built for sustained workloads.
 Unlike the standard Barracuda, which uses Shingled Magnetic Recording (SMR) at lower capacities, every Barracuda Pro model uses Conventional Magnetic Recording (CMR).
-CMR writes each track independently, which eliminates the media cache translator corruption that plagues SMR drives during recovery.
-The trade-off: CMR requires more platters per capacity, and the 10TB+ models use helium-sealed enclosures to fit 5-7 platters in a standard 3.5-inch chassis.
+CMR avoids media cache translator corruption, but higher-capacity models require helium-sealed enclosures to fit 7-8 platters in a standard 3.5-inch chassis.

 Recovery on a Barracuda Pro typically involves Seagate F3 terminal access via PC-3000 for firmware failures, or donor head matching for mechanical failures.
-The helium-sealed models add complexity: opening the enclosure releases the helium and causes immediate head-platter contact, so firmware and electronic repairs must be attempted first without breaking the seal.
+The helium-sealed models add complexity because the head stack flies in a lower-density gas environment.
+We attempt firmware and electronic repairs first when the seal is intact, then move to in-house clean bench mechanical work and helium refill when head failure is confirmed.

 Barracuda Pro Model Reference